treolabs/treopim/docs/en/user-guide/associations.md

 ## Working with Associated Products

-[Associated products](https://treopim.com/help/associated-products) are related to the associations and are shown as a [small list view](https://treopim.com/help/views-and-panels#small-list-views) on each product page and include the following table columns:
+[Associated products](https://treopim.com/help/associated-products) are related to the associations and are shown as a [small list view](https://treopim.com/help/views-and-panels) on each product page and include the following table columns:

  - Related product image
  - Related product
  - Association

-TreoPIM also offers you the ability to add associations to all the products (or as many as needed) simultaneously via the mass actions menu.
+TreoPIM also offers you the ability to add associations to all the products (or as many as needed) simultaneously via the [mass actions](https://treopim.com/help/views-and-panels) menu.

-For more details on the associated products and their features, refer to the [**Associated Products**](https://treopim.com/help/associated-products) article in this user guide.